-Various allocated times do apply, so please check with the Building Manager for these details.
-A maximum of three hours will be allocated for each move and must be completed within this timeframe.
+A maximum of two hours will be allocated for each move and must be completed within this timeframe.
 On completion of your move, residents are responsible for ensuring all rubbish is cleared from public areas.

-Residents will be held responsible for the cleanliness of common areas.
-Please use care when transporting furniture or bulky items.
+Residents will be held responsible for the cleanliness of common areas and/or damage to lift walls.
+Please use care when transporting furniture or bulky items in the lift.
+Curtains inside the lift will help protect its interior from damage, but care must still be taken.